Competition - Rules

 The Redcoat Challenge Homebrew Competition is a BJCP sanctioned event, a British beer competition open to any amateur homebrewer; age 21 or older.
 All entries must be entered under the name of the brewer.
 Team brewers are allowed, but if entering as a team or as part of a club you may only designate one team or club name in the appropriate section on the entry registration.

-All mailed entries must be received at the mailing location by the entry deadline on Friday, September 17, 2021.
+All mailed entries must be received at the mailing location by the entry deadline on Friday, October 13, 2023.
 Please allow for shipping time.
-All entries will be picked up from drop‐off locations the day of the entry deadline.
-Walk‐in entries will be allowed, but only if they are dropped off by the entry deadline of 12:00 pm (noon) on September 17.
+All entries will be picked up from drop-off locations the day of the entry deadline.
+Walk-in entries will be allowed, but only if they are dropped off by the entry deadline of 5:00 p.m. on October 13.
 All entries should be packaged as if they were being shipped in order to assist our homebrew store partners with storage/organization, as well as the organizers when collecting your entries.

 Entries can be dropped off at the following locations: